 The late Manny Gammage of Texas Hatters made Stevie’s hats.
 Back then the hat style was called the Plateau, but now they just call it the Stevie Ray Vaughan because so many people ask for it that way.

 I spoke to Manny back in the 1990’s and asked how many hats he made for Stevie.
 He jokingly said “Hundreds,” and it may have seemed that way.
-He commented that Stevie was always giving them away, losing them, leaving them in or having them stolen in hotel rooms, or needed one for a special occasion.
+He commented that Stevie was always giving them away, losing them, leaving them in or having them stolen from hotel rooms, or needed one for a special occasion.
 One of those special occasions was the inauguration party for one of the U.S. Presidents.
 Manny made it red, white and blue and said Stevie didn’t like it.
 Manny prevailed on Stevie to wear it for at least one song, and then Stevie could fling it into the crowd if he wanted.
 Apparently that’s exactly what Stevie did.
-The hat hasn’t been seen since.

 Stevie had hats in many solid colors – brown, purple, black of course, etc., and also several straw hats and Texas Hatters’ trademark half straw, half felt hats for those in warmer climates.
 Supposedly the purple hat still exists in the hands of some celebrity.

-Manny told me another story while I sat on the stool in the shop on which Stevie and countless other customers visited with Manny.
+Manny told me another story while I sat on the stool on which Stevie and countless other customers sat.
 He said Stevie called him from the road needing a new hat delivered for shows that weekend.
 It was already Friday, meaning Manny and his family had to get a hat made and creased the way Stevie liked them that very day in order to make the deadline for next day delivery.
 They worked fast, but were beset by a power outage from a passing storm.
 The hat was just ready when the UPS driver showed up.
 It was August 1990.
-The hat was for Stevie’s last show.
+The hat was for Stevie’s last shows.

 You can find Texas Hatters today in Lockhart, Texas, run by Manny’s daughter Joella and her husband David.
 I highly recommend them.
 I have purchased several hats from them, and they are happy to make a hat for you just like Stevie’s, custom fit for you.